HyperAgents/hmas/domains/logistics/create-organization/README.md

   + _Enhanced Customer Service_: Better handling of transportation and the overall logistics operation.
   + _Enhanced Efficiency_: Increase the cost-effectiviness of the transportation system, reduce overhead costs and simplify the order processing.

-Thus, the FL Logistics mirrors the composition of the SL Logistics and provides the following roles and responsibilities:
+Additionally, the FL Logistics will mirror the composition of the SL Logistics and provides the following roles and responsibilities:
   1. _Human resources officer_: Hire, develop and look after employees.
   2. _Finance officer_: Ensure payable invoices are processed and payed, and receivable invoices payments are received.
   3. _Account manager_: Build and maintain a relationship with customers.
 Prospect and sell logistic services to industrial enterprises in France.
   4. _Planner_: Plan the optimized delivery schedule according to the customers' requirements and constraints.
-  5. _Transporter_: Transport goods between customers and logistics warehouses, or vice-versa.
+  5. _Carrier_: Carry goods between customers and logistics warehouses, or vice-versa.
   6. _Collector_: Collect goods in customers or logistics warehouses according to the plan elaborated by the _Planner_.
   7. _Deliverer_: Deliver goods to customers or logistics warehouses according to the plan elaborated by the _Planner_.